-Police say ongoing gang feud behind Rainier Valley fatal shooting
+Police link ongoing gang feud to Rainier Valley fatal shooting

 - Boeing unveils drone capable of landing on aircraft carrier, as Navy competition heats up

-At the time of last month’s fatal shooting in Seattle’s Rainier Valley, Kifle was out on bail for a July 4 drive-by shooting in Burien, according to court records.
+At the time of last month’s fatal shooting in Seattle’s Rainier Valley, Kifle was out on bail in a July 4 drive-by shooting in Burien, according to court records.
 In that case, Kifle was driving a Ford Mustang when he is accused of firing 15 rounds at a Toyota Camry occupied by two men, narrowly missing them, charging papers say.
-The unprovoked shooting ended when the Camry rear-ended the Mustang and Kifle was thrown from the vehicle, say the charges.
+The unprovoked shooting ended when the Camry rear-ended the Mustang and Kifle was thrown from the vehicle, the charges say.

-Kifle was treated for his injuries then spent two days in jail before posting $50,000 bail, jail and court records show.
+Kifle was treated for his injuries, then spent two days in jail before posting $50,000 bail, jail and court records show.

-The male passenger in the Toyota Camry was friends with Nejash, the December homicide victim, according to charges filed in that first-degree murder case.
+The male passenger in the Toyota Camry was a friend of Nejash, the December homicide victim, according to charges filed in that first-degree murder case.

-The Seattle police homicide detective investigating Nejash’s death noted that while the motive for his killing is unknown, it is likely related to an ongoing feud between rival Seattle gang members, with Nejash and Kifle on opposite sides of that dispute, charging papers say.
+The Seattle police homicide detective investigating Nejash’s death noted that while the specific motive for his killing is unknown, it is likely related to an ongoing feud between rival Seattle gang members, with Nejash and Kifle on opposite sides of that dispute, charging papers say.

-Police say Kifle stalked and ambushed Nejash after spotting him enter a marijuana dispensary just off Rainier Avenue South around 1 p.m. on Dec.
+Police say Kifle stalked and ambushed Nejash after spotting him entering a marijuana dispensary just off Rainier Avenue South around 1 p.m. on Dec.
 8, according to the charges.
-Kifle had also patronized the same dispensary and was sitting outside in his car when Nejash entered the business, say the charges.
+Kifle had also patronized the same dispensary and was sitting outside in his car when Nejash entered the business, the charges say.

 Driving a black Chrysler 300, Kifle later followed Nejash, who was a passenger in a red Ford Taurus, the charges say.
 He is accused of firing at least six rounds into the passenger side of the Taurus at the intersection of Rainier Avenue South and South Genesee Street, then fleeing southbound.